speakeasy-api/openapi-directory/SDKs/amazonaws.com/servicecatalog/2015-12-10/python/README.md

 * `list_resources_for_tag_option` - Lists the resources associated with the specified TagOption.
 * `list_service_actions` - Lists all self-service actions.
 * `list_service_actions_for_provisioning_artifact` - Returns a paginated list of self-service actions associated with the specified Product ID and Provisioning Artifact ID.
 * `list_stack_instances_for_provisioned_product` - Returns summary information about stack instances that are associated with the specified <code>CFN_STACKSET</code> type provisioned product.
-You can filter for stack instances that are associated with a specific AWS account name or region.
+You can filter for stack instances that are associated with a specific Amazon Web Services account name or Region.
 * `list_tag_options` - Lists the specified TagOptions or all TagOptions.
-* `provision_product` - <p>Provisions the specified product.</p> <p>A provisioned product is a resourced instance of a product.
-For example, provisioning a product based on a CloudFormation template launches a CloudFormation stack and its underlying resources.
-You can check the status of this request using <a>DescribeRecord</a>.</p> <p>If the request contains a tag key with an empty list of values, there is a tag conflict for that key.
-Do not include conflicted keys as tags, or this causes the error "Parameter validation failed: Missing required parameter in Tags[<i>N</i>]:<i>Value</i>".</p>
+* `provision_product` - <p> Provisions the specified product. </p> <p> A provisioned product is a resourced instance of a product.
+For example, provisioning a product that's based on an CloudFormation template launches an CloudFormation stack and its underlying resources.
+You can check the status of this request using <a>DescribeRecord</a>. </p> <p> If the request contains a tag key with an empty list of values, there's a tag conflict for that key.
+Don't include conflicted keys as tags, or this will cause the error "Parameter validation failed: Missing required parameter in Tags[<i>N</i>]:<i>Value</i>". </p> <note> <p> When provisioning a product that's been added to a portfolio, you must grant your user, group, or role access to the portfolio.
+For more information, see <a href="https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_portfolios_users.html">Granting users access</a> in the <i>Service Catalog User Guide</i>. </p> </note>
 * `reject_portfolio_share` - Rejects an offer to share the specified portfolio.
 * `scan_provisioned_products` - <p>Lists the provisioned products that are available (not terminated).</p> <p>To use additional filtering, see <a>SearchProvisionedProducts</a>.</p>
 * `search_products` - Gets information about the products to which the caller has access.